 I’ll leave it to you to dive into their suite of financial products and services.
 There are many, and it’s worth seeing if their services are a match for your needs.

-Chase Checking and Savings Account Sign up Bonuses
+Chase Checking Account Sign up Bonuses

-Now may be a good time to open a new Chase Checking or Savings Account if you are looking for a new bank.
+Now might be a good time to open a new Chase Checking or Savings Account if you are looking for a new bank.
 Chase is currently offering a few signup bonuses that can give you access to a solid banking product, and net you several hundred dollars.

 I’ll give a quick overview of these bonus offers and I’ll also recommend reading the fine print.
 Most bank sign up bonuses require customers to set up direct deposit or maintain a certain balance to avoid monthly fees.
 So the largest bonus may not be the best option if it incurs monthly fees.